THE REMEMBERING

 About

 "THE REMEMBERING: Of Leather & Stone is an extraordinary achievement in historical fiction that will transport readers through time while touching their hearts."
+K.C.
+Finn - See all Readers' Favorite Reviews

 This gripping fact-based fictional account, composed of three personal journals written as if by Collins’ ancestors nearly two hundred years ago, contains their intimate, emotional stories, firsthand experiences, and traditions of old-world craftsmanship in a world being overtaken by technology.